MicrosoftDocs/cognitive-toolkit-docs/articles/CNTK-Library-Managed-API.md

 public int IsUnknown { get; }
 ```

-A boolean indicating if `this` shape is the special Unknown shape.
+A boolean indicating if the shape is the special Unknown shape.

 ***
 ```cs
 public int HasInferredDimension { get; }
 ```

-A boolean value indicating if the dimension size for any of the axes of `this` shape is unknown/inferred (NDShape.InferredDimension).
+A boolean value indicating if the dimension size for any of the axes of the shape is unknown/inferred (NDShape.InferredDimension).

 ***
 ```cs